HebaNAS/Personal-Blog/src/blog/build-your-first-neural-network-the-intro.md

 <br/>
 <br/>

 Sigmoid function can be calculated as in Eq.
-3. following the formula is how we implement it in python and calculate the activation for our weighted sums.
+3. Following the formula is how we implement it in python and calculate the activation for our weighted sums.

 <br/>
 <br/>